Maya Protocol One-Stop-Shop

 Reporting a Bug

-There is a formal Bounty Program in place for reporting bugs.
+There is a formal in place for reporting bugs.
 If you have discovered a bug, you should immediately DM the team or any other admins and/or report via the bounty program.
 If the bug is deemed to be serious/criticial, you will be paid a bounty commensurate to the severity of the issue.
 Reports need to include:

 Admin Procedures